open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 protocol-dependent telemetry exporters.
 The protocol exporter is expected to be primarily a simple telemetry data encoder and transmitter.

-The following diagram shows `MetricProcessor`'s relationship to other components in the SDK:
+The following diagram shows `MetricExporter`'s relationship to other components in the SDK:

 ```text